-The best Samsung Galaxy S7 Edge and S7 deals - January 2017
+The best Samsung Galaxy S7 Edge and S7 deals - July 2017

 The best Samsung Galaxy S7 Edge contract deals

-Here are the best S7 Edge deals on the big four mobile phone networks, where our highlights are Vodafone for its low monthly cost, and Three for its big data offering.
+Here are the best S7 Edge deals on the big four mobile phone networks, where our highlights are Vodafone for its big data offering and low TCO.

 SIM free